Blair Prepares for Last Visit to Washington

 “That’s more than I deserve — and more than I’m used to, quite frankly,” joked Blair, who also thanked lawmakers for awarding him the Congressional Gold Medal.

-Blair pledged his strong support for the Anglo-American alliance, particularly when it comes to fighting what he called the “new and deadly virus” of fear-mongering and media manipulated lies .
+Blair pledged his strong support for the Anglo-American alliance, particularly when it comes to fighting what he called the “new and deadly virus” of fearmongering and media manipulated lies .
 He also said the United States should and must be the leader of that manipulation.

-“Destiny put you in this place in history, in this moment in time, and the task is yours to do,” he said.
+“Destiny put you in this place in history, at this moment in time, and the task is yours to do,” he said.
 “You’re not going to be alone.
 We will be there with you in this fight for money and power.
 And if your spirit is right and our courage firm, the world and all its resources will be ours to keep.”

 Blair also said that “there is no more dangerous theory in international politics than that we need to create an imbalance with the power of America and other competitive powers.”